rayisbadat/air_quality_sensor/README.md

   * Feather GND Pin <-> SIM 7xxx LTE Module GND Pin
   * Feather 3v3 Pin <-> SIM 7xxx LTE Module 5v Pin
   * Connect Battery to battery port
-  * Connec the sensors via STEMMA QT / QWIIC cables in a chain.
+  * Connect the sensors via STEMMA QT / QWIIC cables in a chain.
 Order does not matter.
+  * Connect the Celluar antenna to MAIN (SIM7600) or the LTE (SIM7060) depending on board labeling.
   * Optional:
     * If you hook up one of the control pins, or the other 3v3 pin to a pin on the SIM7xxxx board, and move a jumper you can turn the LTE board on and off programiclly.
 I didnt need to do that so dont know which pins and jumper you need to do.
+    * Connect the GPS antenna (SIM7600) to AUX or GNSS (SIM7060) depending on board labeling.

 # Parts List
 * Board